seilylook/seilylook.github.io/posts/infra/kubernetes/cka/mocktest/3/index.md

 ### 1. Question

-Create a new service account with the name `pvviewer`.
+Create a new ServiceAccount with the name `pvviewer`.

-Grant this Service account access to `list` all PersistentVolumes in the cluster by creating an appropriate cluster role called `pvviewer-role` and ClusterRoleBinding called `pvviewer-role-binding`.
+Grant this ServiceAccount access to `list` all PersistentVolumes in the cluster by creating an appropriate ClusterRole called `pvviewer-role` and ClusterRoleBinding called `pvviewer-role-binding`.

 Next, create a pod called `pvviewer` with the image: `redis` and serviceAccount: `pvviewer` in the default namespace.